nvictor/atalanta/README.md

   - Joe Stump - "Strat Sorcery"
   - Joe Satriani - "Until We Say Goodbye"

+### Rules

+#### Bass

+Bass becomes more dominant as fate closes in.

+#### Transformation

+When themes return they are transformed.
+For example, every time the Atalanta theme returns, it could gain more distortion, wider intervals, higher register, or more rhythmic momentum.

 ## Composition Notes

 These use my own notations: [gus](https://github.com/nvictor/gus), [mel](https://github.com/nvictor/mel), and [hal](https://github.com/nvictor/hal)